GUR9000/KerasNeuralFingerprint/README.md

-Keras-based implementation of neural fingerprints, operating on molecular graphs (SMILES) of arbitrary size.
+Keras-based implementation of neural fingerprints
 ============================================================================================================

+A convolutional neural network operating on molecular graphs (SMILES) of arbitrary size for chemical property prediction (e.g. solubility).

 ## Requirements: